pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

 It should be clear that the classical approach is depends on an accurate determination of the liquid holdup.
 This affects both the hydrostatic pressure gradient and the frictional pressure gradient (via the two-phase Reynolds number).

 However, the calculation of liquid holdup is based on the slip velocity, which is itself derived from knowledge of the flow pattern.
 In the implementation of the classical approach used by Pyrus, it is the dimensionless critical gas velocity that is used to determine the slip velocity and liquid holdup.
-This is a very crude estimation of the slip velocity.
+This is only a crude estimation of the slip velocity.
 In other classical approaches, the superficial velocities of liquid and vapour phases or dimensionless groups are used to identify the flow pattern from a map generated from multiple experimental points.
 Once the flow pattern is identified, this drives the choice of equation to correlate to the liquid holdup.

-The logic for the approach is that the liquid holdup is related to the flow pattern.
-Therefore, identification of the flow pattern is an important step in the classical approach.
+The logic behind the classical approach is that the liquid holdup is related to the flow pattern.
+Therefore, identification of the flow pattern is an important first step in the classical approach.

 The pipe fractional flow theory proposed by Nagoo (2013) takes a different approach.
 For a multiphase pipe flow there is conservation of mass, momentum and energy that must be honoured.
 The principle insight of pipe fractional flow theory is that the in-situ velocities and the volume fractions for each phase are what govern these transport processes in multiphase flow.
 The flow patterns are simply a manifestation of these parameters.
 Personally I’ve never liked the approach of first identifying flow patterns.
 It seems so backwards and overly complicated.
 With the fundamental approach we can put the flow pattern to the side, and instead focus on how mass, momentum and energy relate to velocity, volume, pressure and temperature.
 Of course, in Pyrus the equation of state is at the heart of how these parameters relate to each other.

 As explained by Nagoo (2013) in his dissertation:

-> "What is shown in this work is that ++the real power of the fractional flow graph lies in its ability to generate single-path or multiple-path traverses connecting different flow patterns (thus capturing the connections between different flow phenomena)++, regardless of whether those paths correlates data on a straight line or not."
+> "What is shown in this work is that <u>the real power of the fractional flow graph lies in its ability to generate single-path or multiple-path traverses connecting different flow patterns (thus capturing the connections between different flow phenomena)</u>, regardless of whether those paths correlates data on a straight line or not."
 (Nagoo, 2013)

 Through analytical methods, it can be shown that there exists a smooth and continuous fractional flow curve that extends across all different flow patterns.
 In Figure 5 below an analytical fractional flow curve from the fundamental approach is shown against the no-slip assumption (vapour and liquid move at the same velocity), and the implied equivalent flow curve using the classical approach.